1.9 Child Protection Review Conferences

 If an agency does not agree with a decision or recommendation made at a Review Conference, the dissent will be recorded in the minutes of the conference.

-If a practitioner concludes that a conference decision places a child at risk, s/he must seek advice from her/his Designated Practitioner or Named Practitioner or manager.
+If a practitioner concludes that a conference decision places a child at risk, they must seek advice from their Designated Practitioner or Named Practitioner or manager.

 Where the issue is not resolved, the agency may consider taking action under the Effective Challenge and Escalation Procedure.